immanencer/cosyworld-core/readme.md

 ## Acknowledgments

-This project uses various AI models and APIs to create an engaging chat experience.
-Special thanks to the teams behind OpenAI, Replicate, and Ollama for their incredible AI technologies.
+We extend our gratitude to the communities behind MongoDB, Express.js, Replicate, and Discord that power our system.